flo/m3addon/README.md

 4. Add a particle system by clicking on "+" in the "M3 Particle Systems" panel
 5. Validate that your particle system has a valid material selected
 6. Specifiy an absolute file path in the "M3 Quick Export" panel
-7. Click on "Export Particle Systems" in the "M3 Quick Export" panels
+7. Click on "Export As M3" in the "M3 Quick Export" panels
 8. Open the previewer in the Starcraft 2 editor by using the menu "Window/Previewer"
 9. Use the previewer menu "File/Add File" to preview the exported model in the SC2 Editor